nais/doc/docs/auth/maskinporten/how-to/consume.md

 }
 ```

-???+ note "Cache your tokens!"
+???+ note "Cache your tokens"

     The `expires_in` field in the response indicates the lifetime of the token in seconds.